-When Prometheus scrapes user workload targets that expose a namespace label, the system stores this label as exported_namespace.
+When Prometheus scrapes user workload targets that expose a namespace label, the system stores this label as exported\namespace.
 This behavior ensures that the final namespace label value is equal to the namespace of the target pod.
 You cannot override this default configuration by setting the value of the honorLabels field to true for PodMonitor or ServiceMonitor objects.

-- If you are configuring default platform monitoring components: - You have access to the cluster as a user with the cluster-admin cluster role. - You have created the cluster-monitoring-config ConfigMap object. - If you are configuring components that monitor user-defined projects: - You have access to the cluster as a user with the cluster-admin cluster role or as a user with the user-workload-monitoring-config-edit role in the openshift-user-workload-monitoring project. - You have created the user-workload-monitoring-config ConfigMap object. - You have installed the OpenShift CLI (oc).

-• You have configured remote write storage.
+- If you are configuring default platform monitoring components: - You have access to the cluster as a user with the cluster-admin cluster role. - You have created the cluster-monitoring-config ConfigMap object. - If you are configuring components that monitor user-defined projects: - You have access to the cluster as a user with the cluster-admin cluster role or as a user with the user-workload-monitoring-config-edit role in the openshift-user-workloadmonitoring project. - A cluster administrator has enabled monitoring for user-defined projects. - You have installed the OpenShift CLI (oc). - You have configured remote write storage.